Coaching is a series of uncertain choices

 • How many times in a session we moved away from the original plan – but how we still always ‘planned’

-• How often we made the ‘correct’ coaching decision – or were we ‘guessing’, then reflecting, then adapting?
+• How often do we make the ‘correct’ coaching decision – or were we ‘guessing’, then reflecting, then adapting?

 • What caused us to make that change – the triggers, the observations, the guesses, and many more

-• The inner coaches voice in our heads – what was it saying, how loud was it, how it developed, and did we trust it
+• The inner coach’s voice in our heads – what was it saying, how loud was it, how it developed, and did we trust it?

 • Did we fear the compromises and changes we made – who policed our actions and checked how valid they were (did they work?)

-• How we felt when we made an uncertain choice – what we immediately looked for and needed (that’s me!)
+• How we felt when we made an uncertain choice – what we immediately looked for as reassurance (that’s me!)

 • What we’d been taught and encouraged to do on coach education courses.
-However, nowadays we acted very differently.
-How could that original advice be amended?
+However, nowadays we act very differently.
+Could that original advice be amended?

 • Where did those instant’ unplanned coaching actions come from – that was a tough question!